MTG/freesound/_docs/api/source/resources.rst

 .. _sound-search-response:

-Response
-''''''''
+Sound search response
+'''''''''''''''''''''

 **Properties**

 ===========  =======  ===========================================================================================
 Name         Type     Description
 ===========  =======  ===========================================================================================
 sounds       array    Array of sounds.
-Each sound looks like a reduced version of the `response format of a single sound resource`__. (with less information) num_results  int      Number of sounds found that match your search num_pages    int      Number of pages (as the result is paginated) previous     URI      The URI to go back one page in the search results. next         URI      The URI to go forward one page in the search results.
+Each sound looks like a reduced version of the :ref:`sound-get-response` (with less information). num_results  int      Number of sounds found that match your search num_pages    int      Number of pages (as the result is paginated) previous     URI      The URI to go back one page in the search results. next         URI      The URI to go forward one page in the search results.
 ===========  =======  ===========================================================================================

-__ sound-get-response_

 **JSON Example**